Medical Assisting A.A.S.

 This course is designed to develop the ability to produce clear writing in a variety of genres and formats using a recursive process.
 Emphasis includes inquiry, analysis, effective use of rhetorical strategies, thesis development, audience awareness, and revision.
 Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.
 This is a Universal General Education Transfer Component (UGETC) course that satisfies English Composition.

-This course covers the history of medicine and the role of the medical assistant in the health care setting.
+This course covers the history of medicine and the role of the medical assistant in the healthcare setting.
 Emphasis is placed on professionalism, communication, attitude, behaviors, and duties in the medical environment.
 Upon completion, students should be able to project a positive attitude and promote the profession of medical assisting.

 This course introduces basic anatomy and physiology.
 Emphasis is placed on the relationship between body structure and function and the procedures common to health care.
 Upon completion, students should be able to identify body system components and functions relating this knowledge to the delivery of health care.